Konftel ZTI – Just plug it in

 Both end-customers' IT administrators and full-service distributors and dealers can benefit from Konftel ZTI – Zero Touch Installation.
 That the IP conference phones do not need to be unpacked to be configured before being sent to end-users saves both time and money.

-Konftel ZTI simplifies auto-provisioning for the Konftel 300IP.
+Konftel ZTI simplifies auto-provisioning for the Konftel 800 and the Konftel 300IP/300IPx devices.
 The web-based service directs phones to the appropriate provisioning server for automatic download of settings.
 The concept is well proven and is used for various types of network-connected IT equipment.

 Now it's time for conference phones to be administered with equally effective tools.
 Tools that not only make new installations much easier, but that also simplify product replacements and software upgrades.